Waste in projects…Working hard is not enough.

 We will also suggest that many things that once seemed important and useful are, under a careful eye, things that can be done with less effort or in a simpler way, thus avoiding much waste.

-Thinking about and talking about waste in this way typically raises many questions… we will start to talk about those in a few more posts.
+Thinking about and talking about waste in this way typically raises many questions.
+We will start to talk about those questions in a few more posts.
 Comment below with your questions.

 Next, we want to talk about another way to look at the types of waste.
 See the Poppendiecks for a preview.
 See the list of seven types of waste on Page 4 of this slide deck.